 Improve Your Landing Page

-Test Your Email Opt-In Form
+Optimize Your Email Opt-In Form

-- Are all the elements evenly spaced?
+- Are all the elements well-spaced for easy readability?

 Design Your Pages

 The minimal approach is often the best approach.
 The minimal web page design is favored by experts because it shows information in a neat manner.
-But this is not a hard and fast rule to be always simple, it depends what type of author you are.
-In “33 Best Author Websites to Inspire You” article, you can see Judy Moody’s website.
+But this is not a hard and fast rule to be always simple, it depends on what type of author you are.
+In the “33 Best Author Websites to Inspire You” article, you can see Judy Moody’s website.
 She writes for kids and her landing page shows multiple colors and artwork which suits well on her site.

 Do you know?